gilbertohasnofb/auxjad/docs/examples/example-2-looping.rst

 by the looper.
 For that, let's use :class:`auxjad.TenneySelector` to generate the random material.
 This class is an implementation of the Dissonant Counterpoint Algorithm by James Tenney.
-In a nutshell, this algorithm can be used to randomly select elements from a list, giving priority to elements that have not been chosen for the longest time.
+In a nutshell, this algorithm can be used to randomly select elements from a :obj:`list`, giving priority to elements that have not been chosen for the longest time.
 It also ensures that elements are not repeated.

 To start, we create two selectors, one for pitches and one for durations.